microsoft/Build26-LAB510-take-llms-from-prototype-to-production-on-aks/docs/README.md

 kubectl delete modeldeployment qwen3-gpu
 ```

-Refresh the **Deployments** page in the dashboard — `qwen3-gpu` disappears.
+Refresh the **Deployments** page in the dashboard - **qwen3-gpu** disappears.
 Behind the scenes, Kubernetes **owner references** automatically garbage-collected the provider resource (DynamoGraphDeployment) and all gateway resources (InferencePool, HTTPRoute, EPP).

 **What you learned in this module:**

-- Deploying from the dashboard and `kubectl` produce identical `ModelDeployment` resources
+- Deploying from the dashboard and **kubectl** produce identical **ModelDeployment** resources
 - The controller auto-selects provider and engine based on your spec (no GPU → KAITO + llamacpp; GPU → Dynamo + vLLM)
 - Gateway resources (InferencePool, HTTPRoute, EPP) are auto-created and auto-cleaned via owner references
 - The core controller and provider controllers use server-side apply to own separate parts of the status

-**Next up:** You'll configure advanced patterns — disaggregated serving, model caching, and multi-model gateway routing.
+**Next up:** You've seen the basics work - now you'll unlock production patterns like disaggregated serving for independent scaling, model caching for fast cold starts, and multi-model gateway routing.

 ---